Zero Waste Baby Shower

 4. Homemade Gifts

 If you’re good at knitting or sewing then a handmade gift, such as a blanket would be lovely.
 Handmade presents are always very special and it’s likely to become a very treasured possession.
+However, if you’re not very good at knitting or sewing don’t worry as you can also buy some lovely baby blankets.

 5. Gift Promise Note